EV Spot Network Logo

 Evie Carsharing Overview

 Similar to renting a car, using a car-sharing service lets you access a vehicle without having to own one.
-You share the fleet of cars with your community, so each time you use the service you will likely be using a different car.
-Unlike with traditional car rentals, if you use the EV Spot Network, you will be able to pick up one of many cars parked within the service area any time of day or night.
-The cars will be available at curbside locations around the city, some plugged in at charging hubs and some just parked on the street by others who are using the service too.
+Unlike traditional car rentals, you can pick up one of many cars parked within the service area any time of day or night.
+Find available cars using the Evie/HOURCAR app on your smartphone.

 How to Use the Network